novneetnov/overtime-app/README.md

 - (x) Add full_name method for users
 - (x) Refractor user association integration test in post_spec
 - (x) Refactor posts/form for admin user with status.
+- Refactor Button to look good and not overflow on mobile

 ## The Approval workflow:
 User submits a post.
 The *state* is *submitted*